semerriam/miami-herald-floods-of-trouble/README.md

 # miami-herald-floods-of-trouble

 South Florida's flooding crisis has intensified in recent years, driven by a combination of sea level rise, aging stormwater infrastructure, and increasingly severe rain events.
 This repository contains the datasets behind the Miami Herald's *Floods of Trouble* series, which documented how residents across Miami-Dade and Broward counties experienced and reported flooding in their neighborhoods.
-The series was published in 2025.
+The series was published in 2025 and was awarded the [Thomas L. Stokes Award for Energy & Environment Writing](https://nationalpress.org/award-story/miami-herald-wins-stokes-award-for-energy-environment-writing/) from the National Press Foundation.

+This series was part of the [Pulitzer Center's Connected Coastlines](http://pulitzercenter.org/connected-coastlines/) nationwide reporting initiative.

 ## Read the series